Skip to main content

 The historic armoury of the Deutsches Historisches Museum opposite Unter den Linden is currently undergoing major refurbishment and will present a new permanent exhibition in future.

-Exciting: The Hohenzollern crypt of the Berlin Cathedral, one of the most important dynastic burial grounds in Europe, which houses 91 unique coffins and magnificent sarcophagi, will be accessible again in spring 2026: expanded and with a new digital concept.
+Exciting: The Hohenzollern crypt of the Berlin Cathedral, one of the most important dynastic burial grounds in Europe, which houses 91 unique coffins and magnificent sarcophagi, will be accessible again on 1 March 2026: expanded and with a new digital concept.

 In November 2024 there has been a grand reopening on Bebelplatz: The Sankt Hedwigs-Kathedrale, a favourite destination for many Berlin visitors, has been renovated and refurbished in recent years and shines in new splendour - rebuilt for the future and designed for everyone.